rnsloan/redux-allow-deny/README.md

-# redux-white-black
+# redux-allow-deny

-Redux middleware to execute a callback on action types using a whitelist or blacklist approach
+Redux middleware to execute a callback on action types using a allowlist or denylist approach

 ## Installation

-`npm install --save redux-white-black`
+`npm install --save redux-allow-deny`

 ## Usage

-Both the whitelist and blacklist methods expect two parameters:
+Both the allowlist and denylist methods expect two parameters:

 1. `Actions` (*array*) array of action types (*string*) to check against
 2. `callback` (*function*)